encolajs/encolajs-validator/docs/guide/getting-started.md

 # Getting Started

-This guide expands on the introduction, demonstrating how to configure EncolaJS Validator for real-world projects that require custom rules and error messages.
+This guide shows how to configure EncolaJS Validator for real-world projects that require custom rules and error messages.

 ## Validator Factory